Death of Achidi John: Use of emetics against Achidi John

-On the morning of December 8, 2001, the 19-year-old was picked up by civil investigators in the St. Georg district on suspicion of drug trafficking and immediately taken to the forensic medicine department at Eppendorf University Hospital (UKE).
+On the morning of 8 December 2001, the 19-year-old was picked up by civil investigators in the St. Georg district on suspicion of drug trafficking and immediately taken to the forensic medicine department at Eppendorf University Hospital (UKE).
 He fiercely opposed the insertion of a nasogastric tube to introduce the emetic ipecac, upon which he was restrained.
 A doctor then forcibly injected John with the emetic through a tube into his nose.
 An anesthesiologist was not present to help John in case of an emergency.
 Then he fell to the ground.
 The color of his face had changed, breathing and pulse had stopped.
 After three minutes, two teams of emergency doctors tried unsuccessfully to resuscitate John.
-John died on December 12, 2001.
+John died on 12 December 2001.

-In the intensive care unit, Achidi John had 41 pellets of crack and cocaine removed from his gastrointestinal tract.
+In the intensive care unit, Achidi John had 41 pellets of crack cocaine removed from his gastrointestinal tract.
 After his death, during the autopsy, four more drug pellets were found in his intestines.

 Achidi John's autopsy was carried out on December 13, 2001, by the Forensic Medicine Institute of the Free University of Berlin.
 According to the autopsy report, a combination of a serious heart defect, the use of cocaine, and the stress of administering emetics led to the death of Achidi John.